akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Your mother would have been proud of you."

 Beatrice's throat tightened.
 She set down the basket—Goosie honked—and hugged him fierce and quick.
-He felt thinner than he should.
-Frailer.
+He felt thinner and more frail than he should.

 "Perhaps I should go," he murmured into her hair.

-"Nay, Father."
-She pulled back, blinking hard.
+"Nay, Father,” She said, pulling back, blinking hard.
 "I'll be home by dark."

 She settled Goosie in the basket and set out.